awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

       --backtrack-to 2018-03-19T10:00:00+00:00
   ```

-### API<a name="AuroraMySQL.Managing.Backtrack.Performing.API"></a>
+### RDS API<a name="AuroraMySQL.Managing.Backtrack.Performing.API"></a>

-To backtrack a DB cluster using the Amazon RDS API, use the [BacktrackDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_BacktrackDBCluster.html) action\.
+To backtrack a DB cluster using the Amazon RDS API, use the [BacktrackDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_BacktrackDBCluster.html) action\.
 This action backtracks the DB cluster specified in the `DBClusterIdentifier` value to the specified time\.

 ## Monitoring Backtracking<a name="AuroraMySQL.Managing.Backtrack.Monitoring"></a>

 You can view backtracking information and monitor backtracking metrics for a DB cluster\.

-### AWS Management Console<a name="AuroraMySQL.Managing.Backtrack.Describing.Console"></a>
+### Console<a name="AuroraMySQL.Managing.Backtrack.Describing.Console"></a>

 **To view backtracking information and monitor backtracking metrics using the console**